 - Check for Doneness.
 Cooked pork chops should reach an internal temperature of 140 degrees F immediately after cooking.
 Use a meat thermometer for the most accurate temperature reading.

 - Rest and Serve.
 When the internal temperature reaches 140 degrees, remove them from the air fryer.
 Let the air fried pork chops rest for about 3 minutes before serving.
 After resting, the pork chops will rise to a temperature of 145 degrees F. Serve air fryer pork chops warm with your favorite sides.

 Do not overcook your pork chops.
 Check their temperature earlier than the recommended cook time in the air fryer to avoid tough and dry pork chops.

 - 1-inch pork chops will give you the best results in the air fryer.
-With thin pork chops, you risk your pork chops getting overdone and drying out.
+You risk your pork chops getting overdone and drying out with thin pork chops.
 Too much thicker pork chops and it will be difficult to cook them to a safe internal temperature of 145°F.

 - Do not trim the thin edge of fat from the edges of the pork chop.
 Instead, cut a small slit in the fat every inch or so to prevent the edge of the pork chop from curling.
 If you prefer, you can always trim the fat after cooking.

 - Since different brands and types of air fryers can heat up differently, your cooking times may vary slightly.
 Cooking times can also be affected by the thickness and quality of the pork chops.
 Check their temperature!